weishi10141993/NeutrinoPhysics/GEC/FDCAFMakerIntegration/FDCAFMaker_GEC.md

-# Integrate FD CAF maker with PRISM GEC FD code from DUNE FNAL machines (dunegpvm*)
+# Run FD CAFMaker with PRISM GEC code from dunegpvm

 ## Setup using duneana develop branch